cristian-albu/javascript-rust-python/README.md

 ## In this project I want to acomplish two things:

 - Learn the basics of computer science and web development
-- Learn `TypeScript` and `Rust`.
+- Learn `TypeScript`, `Python`, and `Rust`.

 Each chapter will have the same code but in different languages.
 No automatic conversion is allowed.
 Each chapter must be completed with the proper patterns for each language.
-At the end of this project, some databases will be used such as MongoDB and MySQL.
+At the end of this project, some databases will be used such as `MongoDB` and `MySQL`.

 Each folder will have a file foo.ts, foo.rs, foo.py.
-Install rust, then instal cargo script `cargo install cargo-script`.
-To see any results on each exercise or lesson, I will either console.log() while using Quokka or println!() with cargo script foo.rs.
+Install python and rust, then instal cargo script `cargo install cargo-script`.
+To see any results on each exercise or lesson, I will either `console.log()` while using Quokka, `print()` with `python foo.py`, or `println!()` with `cargo script foo.rs`.

-Each folder will also contain a file called THEORY.md, where are the logic, theory, and tasks will be written.
+Each folder will also contain a file called `THEORY.md`, where are the logic, theory, and tasks will be written.

+Because I want to be a better developer, I will use WSL2 (Ubuntu-22.04) to work in.
+No prior experience in Linux.

+After completing a chapter, a "✅" will be added next to it.

 ## Learning chapters: